Did you know 'monitor' means 'to warn?

 - Critical areas are units that contain unique or special values, such as fragile watersheds, sage-grouse nesting grounds, riparian areas, and habitats with rare plants.

 Remember, monitoring sites must always be clearly mapped and documented.
-In other words, explain somewhere in your survey notes why and how you selected the sites for evaluation.
+In other words, use GPS, explain somewhere in your survey notes why and how you selected the sites for evaluation, and consider marking it with a T-post or other marker.

 Vegetation and Soil Attributes.
 There are many ways to measure plants and vegetation, but, there are only about 6 "attributes" that are commonly measured.
 Vegetation attributes are characteristics of an individual plant, plant species, type of plant (e.g., grass, forb, shrub), or plant community that can be measured or quantified.
 That is, how many, how much, or what kind of plant species or type are present.
 The most commonly used attributes are: